Brian Nana-Sinkam

 Brian Nana-Sinkam (born December 31, 1994) is an American soccer player who played for Seattle Sounders FC 2 in the USL.

 Career

-Youth, College and Amateur

 Nana-Sinkam spent his youth career with PA Classics from 2009 to 2013 before signing a letter of intent to play college soccer at Stanford University.
 He made a total of 71 appearances for the Cardinal and finished his career with one goal and two assists.

 He also played in the Premier Development League for Burlingame Dragons FC.

-Professional

 On January 13, 2017, Nana-Sinkam was drafted in the first round (22nd overall) of the 2017 MLS SuperDraft by Seattle Sounders FC.
 However, he did not make the final cut in preseason.
 He signed with USL affiliate club Seattle Sounders FC 2 on March 22.
 Four days later, he made his professional debut and scored in a 2–1 defeat to Sacramento Republic.